opacam/Cohen3/README.rst

 order to run a media server.
 Should be mentioned that some of the backends needs more dependencies and some of them may not work as expected because there aren't tested yet.
 Here are some of them listed:

-    - youtube: gdata (pip install gdata)
+    - youtube: gdata (pip install git+https://github.com/dvska/gdata-python3#egg=gdata)
-    - picassa storage: gdata (pip install gdata)
+    - picassa storage: gdata (pip install git+https://github.com/dvska/gdata-python3#egg=gdata)
     - tube service: dbus-python (pip install dbus-python)
     - dvbd storage: dbus-python (pip install dbus-python)
     - audio cd storage: PyCDDB and discid (pip install PyCDDB and pip install discid)
     - media db storage: axiom epsilon
-    - module: coherence.web.ui modile depens on Nevow (pip install Nevow)
+    - module: coherence.web.ui module depends on Nevow (pip install Nevow)

 Features
 --------